Forced assimilation in Azerbaijan: Kurds

 According to Ismet Cheriff Vanly, Soviet statistics on Kurds is unreliable.
 In 1921 census counted 32 780 Kurds in Azerbaijan, in 1926 — 41 000, in 1939 — 6 000, in 1959 — 1 500, in 1970 — 5 000.
 In 1979 there were no Kurds recorded in Azerbaijan SSR.
 And then in 1989 — 13 000 Kurds.
 When Soviet Kurds asked the authorities about the “disappearance of the Kurds” (windabûna Kurdan), the official explanation was that “they had assimilated for objective reasons” because they were Muslims like the Azerbaijanis.
 Vanly points out that in other Muslim countries where Kurds live, such as Turkey, Iraq, Syria and Iran, this has not been the case.
 Furthermore, in 1988 about 10 000 of the "lost" Azerbaijani Kurds returned their passports to Moscow with requests that the nationality column be changed from "Azerbaijani" to "Kurdish".
-With regard to the figures of 1926, 1939 and 1959 official cencuces, scholar Alexandre Bennigsen remarkes that "most Soviet Kurdologists regard these as inadequate" and quotes an estimate by Soviet Kurdologist Tatyana Aristova of 160 000 Kurds in 1954.
+With regard to the figures of 1926, 1939 and 1959 official cencuces, scholar Alexandre Bennigsen remarks that "most Soviet Kurdologists regard these as inadequate" and quotes an estimate by Soviet Kurdologist Tatyana Aristova of 160 000 Kurds in 1954.
 Vanly gives his estimate of 180 000 Kurds in the Azerbaijan SSR in 1990.

 In Turkmenistan the Kurds also were subjected to an active assimilation campaign with no facilities for education in Kurdish language.
 They also participated in efforts to reobtain their right to be recognized as a separate nationality.

 In May 20–21, 1988, on a demonstration by Kurds that took place in Moscow, among others were present groups from Azerbaijan SSR.
 The demonstrators demanded that the central government provide security of daily Kurdish existence and the restoration of Kurdistan as an autonomous region within Azerbaijan.